ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 ```

-# Official Tags
+# Assigned Tags

 The following is the initial list of assigned Matroska Tags.
-As stated in (#why-official-tags-matter) it is better to use official tags as much as possible,
+As stated in (#why-assigned-tags-matter) it is better to use assigned tags as much as possible,
 otherwise compatibility will
 be compromised.
 If you find that there is a Tag missing that you would like to use,
 then please contact the persons mentioned in the IANA Matroska Tags Registry for its inclusion; see (#matroska-tags-names-registry).